return42/sphkerneldoc/linux_src_doc/include/drm/drm_mode_config_h.rst

     Optional connector property indicatinghow the lcd-panel is mounted inside the casing (e.g. normal or upside-down).

+writeback_fb_id_property
+    Property for writeback connectors, storingthe ID of the output framebuffer.
+    See also: \ :c:func:`drm_writeback_connector_init`\

+writeback_pixel_formats_property
+    Property for writeback connectors,storing an array of the supported pixel formats for the writeback engine (read-only).
+    See also: \ :c:func:`drm_writeback_connector_init`\

+writeback_out_fence_ptr_property
+    Property for writeback connectors,fd pointer representing the outgoing fences for a writeback connector.
+Userspace should provide a pointer to a value of type s32, and then cast that pointer to u64.
+    See also: \ :c:func:`drm_writeback_connector_init`\

 preferred_depth
     preferred RBG pixel depth, used by fb helpers

 prefer_shadow
     hint to userspace to prefer shadow-fb rendering

+quirk_addfb_prefer_xbgr_30bpp
+    *undescribed*

+quirk_addfb_prefer_host_byte_order

+    When set to true \ :c:func:`drm_mode_addfb`\  will pick host byte order pixel_format when calling \ :c:func:`drm_mode_addfb2`\ .
+This is how
+    \ :c:func:`drm_mode_addfb`\  should have worked from day one.
+It didn't though, so we ended up with quirks in both kernel and userspace drivers to deal with the broken behavior.
+    Simply fixing \ :c:func:`drm_mode_addfb`\  unconditionally would break these drivers, so add a quirk bit here to allow drivers opt-in.

 async_page_flip
     Does this device support async flips on the primaryplane?